mariuszm/ng-devstack/README.md

 $ gulp watch
 ```

-Deploy the production version by running `gulp compile`, or more simple:
+Deploy the production version by running `gulp compile`, or simpler:

 ```sh
 $ gulp